vinoaj/databricks-resources/fortnightly-updates/tmp.md

 Hi team!
 I just wanted to share some of the interesting resources/articles that have come from Databricks in the last couple of weeks:

+- summit xxxx
+- For those of you who missed our Roadmap session earlier this week, I'm happy to go over the highlights with you, or you can [watch a recording in the Databricks Academy](https://customer-academy.databricks.com/learn/course/internal/view/elearning/861/databricks-product-roadmap-webinars) (select _FY24Q2 Product Roadmap Webinar - All Clouds_)

 ## 🧠 ML & AI

 - [Announcing MLflow 2.4: LLMOps Tools for Robust Model Evaluation](https://www.databricks.com/blog/announcing-mlflow-24-llmops-tools-robust-model-evaluation)